zvanderbosch/phot2lc/docs/source/configuration.rst

 * **default_object**: Default object name.

     * A useful parameter to set if you intend to reduce a lot of light curves at once for a single object whose name cannot be obtained directly from the image header.
 This object name needs to correspond to an object name within your stars.dat file, since this is how the object's coordinates are acquired for barycentric time corrections.
 If unused, set to **None**.
-This default setting can be overridden with the **phot2lc** command line option -o (--object).
+This default setting can be overridden with the **phot2lc** command line option -o (`--`object).

 The stars.dat File